-A lot of CPA candidates ask if it matters whether they get a high score on the CPA exam or get a low score just above passing.
-Many candidates study excessively, so they can get crazy high scores and tell everyone how well they did on the exam, but does your score actually matter?
+A lot of CPA candidates ask if it matters whether they get a high CPA exam score or a low score just above passing.
+Many candidates study excessively, so they can get crazy high scores and tell everyone how well they did when their score releases.

-The truth is that no one knows what your score is and how well you did on the exam.
-It’s not published publicly and it doesn’t really matter if it was.
+Truthfully, no one knows what your score is and how well you did on the exam.
+The truth about CPA score release dates is that it’s not published publicly; it doesn’t really matter if it was.
 The important thing is that you passed the exam in the first place.

 Still, some people want to think that a higher score will open up opportunities and job offers at big firms by putting impressive scores on your resume.
 Let’s talk about this.